Vendor Agreement Template, Free Download 2026

 What is a vendor agreement?

-A vendor agreement is a contract between a buyer and a vendor (or supplier) that establishes the terms under which goods or services will be provided.
+A vendor agreement, also referred to as a vendor contract, is a contract between a buyer and a vendor (or supplier) that establishes the terms under which goods or services will be provided.
 The agreement defines pricing, delivery schedules, quality standards, warranty terms, payment obligations, and the rights and responsibilities of both parties.
 Vendor agreements are used by businesses of all sizes to formalize procurement relationships, whether for a one-time purchase or an ongoing supply arrangement.
-A well-drafted vendor agreement protects the buyer from defective products, late deliveries, and unexpected price increases.
+A well-drafted free vendor agreement template protects the buyer from defective products, late deliveries, and unexpected price increases.

 What should be included in a vendor agreement?